DmitryBerdnikov/knowledge-base/typescript/README.md

 // 2.
 It works because cache is Map console.log(cache.get('foo'));

 // 3.
-We create cacheCopy as object const cacheCopy: UserMetadata = { ...cache };
+We create cacheCopy as an object, but spread doesn't copy prototypes, so we won't have methods like Map does const cacheCopy: UserMetadata = { ...cache };

 // 4.
 We get error because it's not a Map